xuuuluuu/xuuuluuu.github.io/_pages/about.md

   - /about.html
 ---

 Greetings!
-I am currently a Researcher at the [Huawei Noah's Ark Lab](http://dev3.noahlab.com.hk/).
-Previously, I had the privilege to participate in the joint PhD programme offered by the [Alibaba DAMO Academy](https://damo.alibaba.com/) and the [Singapore University of Technology and Design (SUTD)](https://www.sutd.edu.sg/).
-My academic achievements include a Master of Engineering degree from the the [Massachusetts Institute of Technology (MIT)](https://www.mit.edu/), and a Bachelor of Engineering degree from the SUTD, where I was awarded the SUMMA CUM LAUDE.
+I am currently a researcher at the [Huawei Noah's Ark Lab](http://dev3.noahlab.com.hk/).
+Previously, I had participated in the joint PhD programme offered by the [Alibaba DAMO Academy](https://damo.alibaba.com/) and the [Singapore University of Technology and Design (SUTD)](https://www.sutd.edu.sg/).
+My academic achievements include a Master of Engineering degree from the the [Massachusetts Institute of Technology (MIT)](https://www.mit.edu/), and a Bachelor of Engineering degree from the SUTD, where I was received the SUMMA CUM LAUDE.

 I have contributed to several top-tier conferences such as ACL, EMNLP, NAACL, and AAAI, through my research which mainly focuses on Natural Language Processing (NLP) - specifically information extraction and sentiment analysis.
 However, I also dedicate a considerable amount of my time in other machine learning domains including Computer Vision (CV).